More

 Location: Aqueducts of the Costales

-Deeply moving, this one feels like the heart of the pilgrimage.
-There’s something both painful and hopeful in it, like devotion that costs everything.
+This part is deeply moving and feels like the heart of the pilgrimage.
+It carries both pain and hope, much like a devotion that asks for everything.

 2. Corona de Siete Azahares